StudentRND/Code-Evangelist-Manual/what-should-you-be-doing.md

 If you're the Code Evangelist at a larger event, you should probably be specifically focusing on the job, and not event-specific responsibilities.
-If you're at a smaller event, you'll also need to do some event-specific tasks, which you'll be trained for separately.st
+If you're at a smaller event, you'll also need to do some event-specific tasks, which you'll be trained for separately.

 Either way, as a Code Evangelist, you can use the following as a cheat-sheet of what your number-one priority should be throughout the event:

 # Hour-by-Hour

 ## The Early-Event

+(The only thing you'll need to use your laptop for the entire event is the early event: you can access check-in and the kickoff slides on the Day-Of page on Clear.)

 - **11am-noon:** [Check-in!](https://clear.codeday.org/dayof) Focus on first-impressions.
 Make sure students know to be friendly, to meet new people, and to not be competitive with events and by meeting people and asking questions.
 - **Noon:** [Kickoff!](https://clear.codeday.org/dayof/deck/slides) Make sure existing teams pitch their ideas and recruit new members, and that shy students speak up (pitch silly ideas).